XULinchuan/XULinchuan.github.io/_pages/about.md

   - /about.html
 ---

 New!
-I am going to join the Hong Kong Polytechnic University as research assistant professor & recruit PhD students in July.
+I am going to join the Hong Kong Polytechnic University as a research assistant professor & recruit PhD students in July.
 More details are to come.
 Please contact me if you are interested.

 I am now a postdoctoral researcher affliated to Department of Mathematical Informatics, Graduate School of Information Science and Technology, The University of Tokyo, under the supervision of Professor <a href="http://www.ibis.t.u-tokyo.ac.jp/yamanishi/index_e.html">Kenji Yamanishi</a>.